fpour/TGB_Baselines/README.md

 ## Acknowledgments
-We are grateful to the authors of [DyGLib](https://github.com/yule-BUAA/DyGLib) and [TGB](https://github.com/shenyangHuang/TGB/tree/main) for publicly sharing their project codes. publicly available.
+We are grateful to the authors of [DyGLib](https://github.com/yule-BUAA/DyGLib) and [TGB](https://github.com/shenyangHuang/TGB/tree/main) for publicly sharing their project codes.

 ## Citation